 We should seek out media coverage of a topic that we know well.
 When we do we normally find that it’s confused and shallow, if not inaccurate and misleading.
 Then, we can extrapolate from that and consider what this means about all of the other areas where we are not knowledgeable and therefore take what is reported at face value.

 One of my guilty pleasures is seeing how the media cover large Lotto jackpots.
 It’s the same stories repeated every single time: the buzz of anticipation as the prize pool grows; the excitement of the “lucky” outlet that has beaten the odds and sold the winning ticket; and finally the winner, once identified, will inevitably tell journalists about all of the things they are going to spend their windfall on, while at the same time wanting to remain anonymous and/or continue with their existing life.

 Interestingly, we never hear from the unlucky losers.

 We soak in this sort of high-calorie/low-nutrition news constantly, and hopefully (from the perspective of the people selling us the stories) also notice the advertisements which are sold around them.

-You should try to avoid confusing famous and successful.
-Those that make the most noise about their achievements aren’t always the only ones who are most deserving of your respect or attention.
-It’s good to have heros and role models to compare yourself to, but be careful who you choose.
+We should try to differentiate between being famous and successful.
+Those that make the most noise about their achievements aren’t always the only ones who are most deserving of our respect or attention.
+It’s good to have heroes and role models to compare look up to, but be careful who you choose.
 Try not to compare your inside with anybody else’s outside.
-Chances are you don’t have to dig too deep in order to find some major flaws or shades of grey.
+Chances are we don’t have to dig too deep in order to find some major flaws or shades of grey.